Mr-pentest/Eden/README.md

 - Media permissions denied: Users must approve permissions in their browser; some contexts (iframes, http vs https) may block access
 - Clipboard access: Modern browsers restrict clipboard APIs.
 Eden implements polling and request patterns, but user gestures or permissions may still be required
 - Antivirus/EDR: Real‑time protection may interfere with certain features or ngrok connections.
 Use only within authorized test environments
+- Some times nmp not install properly so try again by closing cmd tab

 ## Safety & Legal